Mental Health Book

 NIH: National Institute of Mental Health

-Definition (NCI) An anxiety disorder in which a person has intrusive ideas, thoughts, or images that occur repeatedly, and in which he or she feels driven to perform certain behaviors over and over again.
+Definition (NCI_NCI-GLOSS) An anxiety disorder in which a person has intrusive ideas, thoughts, or images that occur repeatedly, and in which he or she feels driven to perform certain behaviors over and over again.
 For example, a person may worry all the time about germs and so will wash his or her hands over and over again.
 Having an obsessive-compulsive disorder may cause a person to have trouble carrying out daily activities.

 Definition (NCI) A disorder characterized by the presence of persistent and recurrent irrational thoughts (obsessions), resulting in marked anxiety and repetitive excessive behaviors (compulsions) as a way to try to decrease that anxiety.